widihastomo/okr/replit.md

   * FIXED: Updated organization-settings.tsx to use standardized container pattern
   * FIXED: Updated system-admin.tsx to use standardized container pattern
   * FIXED: Updated referral-codes.tsx to use standardized container pattern
+  * FIXED: Updated templates-content.tsx to use standardized container pattern
+  * FIXED: Updated achievements.tsx to use standardized container pattern
   * ENHANCED: MissionCard access control now correctly restricted to client owners only
   * IMPROVED: Consistent UI spacing throughout application with mobile-responsive design
   * VERIFIED: All pages now use consistent max-width and responsive container behavior